Ahmed-Hodhod/Fully-automated-Application-Deployment-CI-CD-Pipeline/README.md

 # Fully Automated Application Deployment CI/CD Pipeline using CircleCi

-This project is meant to implement a complete CICD pipeline once there is a push to the master branch.
-The pipeline is nearly 12 jobs running on the code to make sure it is bug-free and reliable.
+This project is meant to implement a complete CICD pipeline to start once there is a push to the master branch.
+The pipeline is nearly 12 jobs running on the code to make sure it is bug-free and reliable before deployment.

 ### The final output in bullet points:
 - Deploy Infrastructure using AWS CLI commands and CloudFromation Templates.